-This result is known as basic proportionality theorem.
+This is known as the result of basic proportionality theorem.

-8.3.1 Basic Proportionality Theorem (Thales Theorem)
+8.3.1 BASIC PROPORTIONALITY THEOREM (THALES THEOREM)

-Theorem-8. : If a line is drawn parallel to one side of a triangle to intersect the other two sides in distinct points, then the other two sides are divided in the same ratio.
+Theorem-8.1 : If a line is drawn parallel to one side of a triangle to intersect the other two sides in distinct points, then the other two sides are divided in the same ratio.

-Given : In $\triangle ABC$, $DE \parallel BC$, and DE intersects sides AB and AC at D and E respectively.
+Given : In $\triangle ABC$, DE || BC, and DE intersects sides AB and AC at D and E respectively.